 Parts per million (mg/l) or Milligrams per liter (mg/l) - one part per million corresponds to one minute in two years or a single penny in \$10,000.
 Parts per billion (ug/l) or Micrograms per liter - one part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000.
+Parts per trillion (ppt) or Nanograms per liter (nanograms/l) (ng/l)- one part per trillion corresponds to one minute in 2,000,000 years, or a single penny in \$10,000,000,000 percent of a distribution that is equal to or below it.
+The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system

 Picocuries per liter (pCi/L) - picocuries per liter is a measure of the radioactivity in water.

 90th Percentile Value- The values reported for lead and copper represent the 90th percentile.
-A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system
+A percentile is a value on a scale of 100 that indicates the

-Action Level - the concentration of a contaminant, which, if exceeded, triggers treatment, or other requirements, which a water system must
+Action Level - (AL) the concentration of a contaminant, which, if exceeded, triggers treatment, or other requirements, which a water system must follow.